MJoneidi/PaymentGateway/README.md

   The api has two controllers
-  1.AuthController , used for login and create JwtBearer token 2.PaymentsController , used for processing the payment requests and retrieve details of a previously made payment
+  1.AuthController , used for login and create JwtBearer token 2.PaymentsController , used for processing the payment requests and retrieve details of a previously made payment 3.I assume merchant should be define in system and the get valid merchantId, for now only valid "merchantId" is "3fa85f64-5717-4562-b3fc-2c963f66afa6",

   *sample requests